Luca-Wiehe/tum-adlr-04/README.md

 ## Project Description

 Repository for the course "Advanced Deep Learning for Robotics" at TUM.
+This repository extends the paper [*Diffusion Policy: Visuomotor Policy Learning via Action Diffusion*](https://arxiv.org/abs/2303.04137v4) in several ways.

+Our experiments include test for important hyperparameters like `observation_horizon` and `action_horizon`, adaptations of the network architectures to check convergence speeds and performance, encoding the goal state to check its impact on performance, and a Reinforcement Learning agent that allows us to generalize to out-of-distribution data.

 ## Google Cloud Setup
 In case of doubt, I found [this blogpost](https://askubuntu.com/questions/1077061/how-do-i-install-nvidia-and-cuda-drivers-into-ubuntu/1077063#1077063) very helpful.